 Talent re-weighs the 1 L beaker (now filled with leaves), and records the weight in a laboratory notebook.

-Transfer the harvested leaves to a blender containing 2 L of grinding buffer [1-MED], and homogenize them by blending at high speed three times, for a duration of 2 seconds each time [2-CU]
+Transfer the harvested leaves to a cold room.
+Transfer the harvested leaves to a blender containing 2 L of grinding buffer [1-MED], and homogenize them by blending at high speed three times, for a duration of 2 seconds each time [2-CU].

 Talent transfers the leaves to a blender containing grinding buffer.

-Close up of the blender as the leaves are homogenized as described.
+Talent Close up of the blender as the leaves are homogenized as described.

+Talent Homogenize leaves by blending at high speed three times, for a duration of 2 seconds each time.
+Note that this blending process must be limited to few seconds, since longer blending strongly affects the yield of the purification!

-Transfer the homogenate to a cold room at 4 °C [1-MED].
-Use 4 layers of muslin and one layer of nylon blutex to filter the homogenate [2-MED] – making sure to gently squeeze the leaves inside the muslin and blutex to extract all of the liquid [3-CU].
+[1-MED].
+Use 4 layers of muslin and one layer of nylon blutex to filter the homogenate [2-MED] – making sure to gently squeeze the blended leaves inside the muslin and blutex to extract all of the liquid [3-CU].

-Talent transfers the leaf homogenate to a cold room.
+Talent place 4 layers of muslin and one layer of nylon blutex in the strainer

 Talent pours the homogenate onto the muslin/blutex to filter it.

 Close up of the talent squeezing the leaves inside the muslin/blutex.